Olaizola13/zetados_ext/README.md

-# ZetaDos Privacy Policy (Public Mirror)
+# ZetaDos Legal (Public Mirror)

-This folder is a public-ready mirror of the privacy policy.
+This folder is a public-ready mirror of the privacy policy and Terms of Service.
 Only include non-sensitive docs here.

 ## Files
 - PRIVACY_POLICY.md
+- TERMS_OF_SERVICE.md
 - DELETE_ACCOUNT.md

 ## How to publish